Golf is played on a golf course which has nine or eighteen holes.

 The players try to complete the course taking as few hits (called strokes) as possible.

-Golf is played on a golf course and players walk the course, hitting golf a ball with golf clubs until they come to one of either 9 or 18 holes.
+Golf is a game that is played on a grassy space called a golf course.
+The players walk the course, each hitting a golf a ball with a stick called a golf club until they come to one of either 9 or 18 holes.
 Each hole is located on an area of closely cut grass called a green A flag indicates where the hole is.

-Their aim is to hit the ball into a hole on the green.
-They try too use as few shots as possible to reach get the ball into the hole because the player who takes the least number of shots wins the game
+Their aim is then to hit the ball into a hole on the green.
+They try to use as few shots as possible to get the ball into the hole because the player who takes the least number of total shots wins the game.

 There are three main types of clubs: irons, woods and putters.

 Irons have a head made of steel which is set on an angle.
 Irons are numbered depending on the sharpness of the angle, the higher the number the sharper the angle.
 Irons are used for hitting the ball shorter distances.

 Woods have a wooden head or one made of light weight metal, and are used for longer shots.

 Putters have flat, iron heads.
 They are used on the green to putt (tap) the ball into the hole.

 Golf balls are very hard and have small dimples on them.
 They are 4.26 centimetres in diameter.

 Players hit off from an area known as the tee.
 Up to 4 players can play together.
 Each player hits a ball down a long stretch of grass called the fairway, to the green.
 The green is a smooth, mown area of grass containing the hole.
 Sometimes a green can be a sandy place.